 - 4. Assign code 99 - a.
 When there is no documentation that immunotherapy was recommended or performed AND - b.
-Immunotherapy is usually given for this type and/or stage of cancer - c.
-Or for death certificate only (DCO) cases
+Immunotherapy is usually given for this type and/or stage of cancer OR - c.
+For death certificate only (DCO) cases

 Hematologic Transplant And Endocrine Procedures